 Last but certainly not least on my list of best places to visit in Vietnam is Con Dao.
 Con Dao is actually an archipelago of islands off the southeastern coast of Vietnam.
 Like Phu Quoc, you can reach it by flight or by ferry, although this ferry ride is much longer.

-Con Dao its primarily national park and since it’s harder to get to, is much more off the beaten path than Phu Quoc is.
+Con Dao is primarily a national park and since it’s harder to get to, it's much more off the beaten path than Phu Quoc is.
 It’s also said to be the best scuba diving in the country.
-These islands might take the cake for most beautiful beaches in Vietnam so if that’s what you’re chasing, this is it.
+These islands might take the cake for the most beautiful beaches in Vietnam so if that’s what you’re chasing, this is it.

-There you have it, 15 incredible places from north to south to visit during your time in Vietnam.
-If you visit any of the places be sure to tag @a_wayabroad or use #awayabroad to share with us your adventures!
+There you have it, 15 beautiful places from north to south to visit during your time in Vietnam.
+If you visit any of the places be sure to use #awayabroad to share your adventures with us!